 Telfer comprises the Main Dome and West Dome open pits and the Telfer underground mine.
 Telfer also has a number of other prospective gold and poly-metallic deposits in the area covered by Newcrest’s existing mining and exploration tenements.

 The ore from the mining operations is processed by a large, dual train, communition circuit followed by flotation and cyanide circuits, which produce gold doré and a copper-gold concentrate.
 The process is complex because of the need to accommodate differing ore types.
 Copper-gold concentrates produced at Telfer are filtered to produce a dewatered concentrate which is trucked to Port Hedland and exported to various smelters, primarily in the East Asia region.
 The gold doré produced at Telfer is refined at the Perth Mint.

-Approximately six million ounces of gold were produced between 1975 until Telfer’s closure in 2000, with over four million ounces of gold produced since operations recommenced in 2004.
+Approximately six million ounces of gold were produced between 1975 until Telfer’s closure in 2000, with over five million ounces of gold produced since operations recommenced in 2004.

 The near mine environment contains a number of semi to advanced exploration targets which have the potential to deliver new growth for Telfer.
-The project also contains a large regional tenement package that extends over 1,000 square kilometers.
 Application of a new exploration model has identified a number of regional targets.

 Telfer creates economic value for Western Australia and local communities in a number of ways, including direct revenues from operations, employment, investments in public infrastructure and services, support of local and regional suppliers and a range of other indirect economic benefits.

 In December 2015 Newcrest signed an Indigenous Land Use Agreement with the Martu people who are the traditional owners of the land surrounding the Telfer gold mine in Western Australia’s Pilbara region.